glalejos/docs.gauge.org/language.rst

 .. note::

   Some behaviour of the language runners can be configured.
-See :ref:`Configuring Langauge Runner <language_config>` for details.
+See :ref:`Configuring Language Runner <language_config>` for details.

 .. _language-steps: